shoya140/v4.shoya.io/content/_index.md

 # Shoya Ishimaru

 Shoya Ishimaru is a researcher at the German Research Center for Artificial Intelligence (DFKI) and working toward Ph.D degree in the University of Kaiserslautern.
-His research interests are (1) inventing new technologies augmenting abilities of human begins and (2) investigating influences of the augmentations to human minds [[publications](/publications/)].
+His research interests are (1) inventing new technologies augmenting abilities of human begins and (2) investigating influences of the augmentations to human minds [[publications](/publications/), [Google Scholar](https://scholar.google.com/citations?user=052bgSAAAAAJ)\].

 He received B.E. and M.E. degree in Electrical Engineering and Information Science from Osaka Prefecture University in 2014 and 2016.
 He has been a researcher at Keio Media Design Research Institute since 2014, a visiting researcher at Osaka Prefecture University since 2016, and a research associate at University of Kaiserslautern since 2016.
+He is leading a sub research group of Amplified Intelligence and constantly supervising 7-8 students.
+Three Master students and one Bachelor student received degrees with his supervision.

 Shoya is also a software developer [[software](/software/)].
 He likes not only programming but designing beautiful software.
 As an internship/part-time engineer, he worked for many IT companies including paperboy&co., Hatena, and Recruit.
 In 2016, he received a title of MITOU Super Creator by Ministry of Economy, Trade, and Industry in Japan by developing a system for visualizing the mental state.
 He gave a number of invited talks at universities, high schools, and TEDx.
 His mission in life is to invent amazing applications and to satisfy people all over the world.

 ## Work Experience